-Mr Cash said Government and industry groups had been working together for more than four years to formulate the changes which were introduced into Parliament as the Strata Titles Amendment Bill.
+The Minister said the Government and industry groups had been working together for five years to formulate the changes which would come into effect on April 14.

-"This legislation will have a beneficial impact on the lives of people who live in or own strata title developments by strengthening their rights and privileges," he said.
+"This legislation will assist people who live in or own strata title developments by strengthening their rights and privileges," Mr Cash said.

 "It will also provide more flexibility and scope for innovative developments and a firm foundation for future community title reforms."

-The Bill addresses a wide range of issues which include:
+The new legislation addresses a wide range of issues which included:

 · improved dispute resolution procedures for the strata titles referee;

 · changes to insurance provisions to make it easier for appropriate insurance to be obtained;

 · flexibility to develop vacant home sites and common property under the Act;

 · introduction of management statements putting in place various controls on a strata development from the outset to oversee maintaining a theme, landscaping and use of common property; and -